Dear Consumer Ed:

 While the collection of these fees is permissible, the retailer should adequately disclose the existence of such charges.
 If the store failed to disclose the “restocking fee”, you can contest the charge by negotiating with the business or consulting with an attorney.

 The best way to protect yourself in the future is to ensure you understand the store’s policies prior to purchasing a product.
 Make sure to ask questions related to the store’s refund and exchange policy.
 Always thoroughly read any posted policies prior to purchasing an item and review the receipt as soon as you complete your purchase.

-If you believe the store failed to adequately disclose “restocking fees”, you may submit a complaint to the Federal Trade Commission (www.ftc.gov) and to the Governor’s Office of Consumer Protection by visiting www.consumer.ga.gov or calling 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).
+If you believe the store failed to adequately disclose “restocking fees”, you may submit a complaint to the Federal Trade Commission (www.ftc.gov) and to the Georgia Department of Law’s Consumer Protection Unit by visiting www.consumer.ga.gov or calling 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).

 If you enjoyed this post, make sure you subscribe to my RSS feed!